raid-guild/handbook/docs/client-instructions.md

 sidebar_label: Instructions for Client Payment
 ---

-The raid party lead is responsible for working with the client to help them make their deposit into the escrow.
+The Raid party lead is responsible for working with the client to help them make their deposit into the escrow.
 The following deposit instructions can be shared with clients:

 ## Paying with an Externally Owned Account (e.g. MetaMask)